tjomole/CAS_Agent_Based_Modeling/README.md

 # CAS_Agent_Based_Modeling
-A Complex Adaptive System - Agent-Based Model (implemented in NetLogo), that simulated and observed the systems-level impacts of the interactions between Banks and Depositors in a Banking Eco-system.
+A Complex Adaptive System - Agent-Based Model implemented in [NetLogo](https://ccl.northwestern.edu/netlogo/), that simulated and observed the systems-level impacts of the interactions between Banks and Depositors in a Banking Eco-system.

 # Overview
 An Agent-Based Modeling of Deposit Interest Rate & Bank Stability: Depositors’ Behavior.
 The Agent-Based Model attempted to observe the systems-level impacts of the interactions between Banks and Depositors in a Banking Eco-system.